-The Technical Systems and Business Operations unit, under the leadership of Director Mark Conrad, is part of the Cornell Division of Public Safety.
-This group is responsible for financial oversight, budget and planning, and information technology needs of the Division.
-This group provides system maintenance and interoperability of Cornell Police systems including the Spillman data management system and the Body and Car Camera program, and the University's emergency communications systems (Rave and Guardian) used by the various departments within the Division.
+The Technical Systems and Business Operations unit, led by Director Mark Conrad, plays a crucial role in the Division of Public Safety.
+It is responsible for financial oversight, budget and planning, and information technology needs of the Division.
+The unit ensures system maintenance and interoperability of Cornell Police systems including the Spillman data management system and the Body and Car Camera program, and the University's emergency communications systems (Rave and Guardian) used by the various departments within the Division.

-The unit is responsible operationally for approximately eighty computers division-wide and twelve Mobile Data Terminals, and the Public Safety Radio system ensuring all reporting, interoperability, and compliance needs are met for federal, state, and local partners.
+The unit is responsible operationally for approximately eighty computers division-wide and twelve Mobile Data Terminals, and the Public Safety Radio system, ensuring all reporting, interoperability, and compliance needs are met for federal, state, and local partners.